putneydm/david_site_jekyll/test/_posts/2020/January/2020-01-12-squad-a-star-wars-story.markdown

 Troopers FD-472 and LW-312 had long since disappeared into the underbrush.
 The troopers had debated as to what the squad leader’s last position had been.
 His signal had been erratic, especially before they lost contact entirely.
 And the scanner offered no insight.
 Either way, the lieutenant had nothing to do but wait for whatever they found.

 Ever since he'd received their orders on the landing pad, he'd felt a growing despair.
-Events were going really badly, he'd think, then moments later, somehow everything would be worse.
+Events were going really badly, he'd realize.
+Then moments later, somehow everything would be worse.
 The squad leader was the only one here who had any experience or smarts.
 How else was he going to get out of this?
 Squad leader gone -- probably in Rebel hands or dead.
 His troopers running around the woods were soon to meet the same fate.
 Or just get lost.
 Yes, this was very bad and was getting worse.

 He sat down on a log to think about his position and how he might improve it.